open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 A processor was configured with instructions not to pass certain data.

-##### Failure, Suppressed-Accepted
+##### Success, Suppressed-Accepted

-A component returned success to its producer, without making any effort to determine the true outcome.
+A component returned success to its producer, and later the outcome was successful.

-##### Failure, Dropped and Suppressed Dropped
+##### Failure, Dropped and Success, Suppressed-Dropped

 (If suppressed: A component returned success to its producer, then ...)